 As of 2016, all insurance plans will have embedded deductibles in family plans.

-When it’s time for you to file your taxes, you must file as a married couple if you were wed before December 31 of the tax year.
+When it's time for you to file your taxes, you must file as a married couple if you wed before Dec.
+31 of the tax year.
 Most married couples should file jointly, with few exceptions, such as if your spouse refuses to file.
-Your filing status can have a huge impact on your tax liability, especially when it comes to big ticket items like housing.
+Your filing status can have a huge impact on your tax liability, especially when it comes to big-ticket items like housing.

-Childless couples earning between $37,000 and $171,000 per year, who take the standard deduction, generally face no penalty, or can even get a marriage tax benefit as high as 6% or more, compared to if they had stayed unmarried.
+Childless couples who earn between $37,000 and $171,000 per year and take the standard deduction generally face no penalty.
+In fact, they may even get a marriage tax benefit as high as 6% or more, compared to if they had stayed single.

-Tax penalties become more common for couples with children, except for those earning very little overall, and those with a very uneven income split.
+Tax penalties become more common for couples with children, except for those earning very little or those with a very uneven income split.

 There's one not-so-small Social Security consolation for those who remain single into retirement.
 They can earn much more before their Social Security benefits are taxed.
 For example, a married couple is subject to tax on their benefits once their income exceeds $32,000.
 Two single people could each earn $25,000 (or $50,000 combined) before they have to pay tax on their Social Security benefits.

-85% of Social Security benefits are taxed for couples who earn more than $44,000; or for single people who earn more than $34,000.
+As much as 85% of Social Security benefits are taxed for couples who earn more than $44,000 or for single people who earn more than $34,000.
 That means two cohabitating singles could earn up to $68,000 before paying a similar tax rate on their Social Security benefits.